-An aquatic ecosystem is any water-based environment in which plants and animals interact with the chemical and physical features of the environment.
-Aquatic ecosystems are generally divided into two types--the marine ecosystem and the freshwater ecosystem.
-Marine ecosystems cover over 70 percent of the earth's surface.
+Aquatic ecosystems are any water-based environment in which plants and animals interact with the chemical and physical features of the aquatic environment.
+Aquatic ecosystems are generally divided into two types --the marine ecosystem and the freshwater ecosystem.
+The largest water ecosystem is the marine ecosystem, covering over 70 percent of the earth's surface.
 Oceans, estuaries, coral reefs and coastal ecosystems are the various kinds of marine ecosystems.
 Freshwater ecosystems cover less than 1 percent of the earth and are subdivided into lotic, lentic and wetlands.

 The earth has five major oceans: Pacific Ocean, Indian Ocean, Arctic Ocean, Atlantic Ocean and Southern (Antarctic) Ocean.
 Although the oceans are connected, each of them has unique species and features.
 According to Barbara A. Somerville (Earth’s Biomes: Oceans, Seas, and Reefs), the Pacific is the largest and deepest ocean and the Atlantic is second in size.